 Please note: children 2 and under do not require tickets.

-The richly illustrated catalogue Alphonse Mucha: Art Nouveau Visionary is available for purchase at the Museum and online.
+The richly illustrated catalogue Alphonse Mucha: Art Nouveau Visionary is available for purchase at the Museum Store.
 It includes more than 100 objects from the Mucha Trust Collection as well as six works from the NCMA collection.
 The catalogue features new research into the art and times of Mucha and his contemporaries, showcasing the complexity of artistic production around the turn of the 20th century.

 By Tomoko Sato and Michele L. Frederick

 Visit the Exhibition Store directly in front of Alphonse Mucha: Art Nouveau Visionary to extend your art nouveau experience.
 Browse unique products and gifts with a focus on sumptuous ornament created by artisans from across North Carolina who are inspired by Mucha's beautiful designs.
 Exclusive offerings include wall art, jewelry, candles, and books.
 Plaza-side pickup and shipping are available.
 Contact firstname.lastname@example.org with requests or questions.

 To celebrate the upcoming Alphonse Mucha: Art Nouveau Visionary exhibition opening October 23, the NCMA commissioned three North Carolina–based artists to reinterpret Mucha’s iconic art nouveau works from the turn of the 20th century.
 These reinterpretations explore contemporary definitions of beauty and widened cultural representation.
 The juxtaposition of the new designs and well-known Mucha images are intended to spark conversation about the art historical canon.